Financial Samurai

 The stock market kept on tanking until I ran out of the maximum bullets allowed.
 By the end of March 2020, I had ended up superfunding $75,000 into my daughter’s 529 plan.
 After making a stock market bottom prediction in March 2020, I put my money where my mouth was and bought.

-If I had contributed more, I would have violated the superfunding rule, which allows families to front-load five years worth of contributions ($85,000 per donor/$170,000 per couple for 2023) without having to file gift taxes, while protecting their lifetime gift and estate tax exemption.
+If I had contributed more, I would have violated the superfunding rule.
+The super funding rule allows families to front-load five years worth of contributions ($90,000 per donor/$180,000 per couple for 2024, $95,000 / $190,000 in 2025) without having to file gift taxes, while protecting their lifetime gift and estate tax exemption.

-Given the world felt like it was coming to an end in March 2020, my wife and I decided to have her dollar-cost-average into our daughter’s 529 plan by $15,000 a year for the next five years just in case the recovery takes years.
+The world felt like it was coming to an end in March 2020.
+So, my wife and I decided to have her dollar-cost-average into our daughter's 529 plan by $15,000 a year for the next five years just in case the recovery would take years.
+In retrospect, my wife should have also super funded my daughter’s 529 plan in 2020 since the markets recovered handsomely.

-When the stock market began rebounding in April, so did both of our children’s 529 plans.
-Today, our son’s 529 plan account is only about twice as large, despite being 3X older.
+When the stock market began rebounding in April, so did both of our children's 529 plans.
+Today, our son's 529 plan account is about $420,000, and our daughter's 529 plan is worth about $350,000.
+Our daughter is two years and eight months younger than our son.

 This is when I began to wonder what is the appropriate 529 plan amounts by age.
-I was beginning to feel like we had over-contributed to our daughter’s 529 plan.
+I was beginning to feel like we had over-contributed to our daughter's 529 plan since she is only 5.
 However, thanks to the likely incessant rise in college tuition, continuing to contribute to a 529 savings plan makes sense.

 Why A College Degree Is Getting Devalued